Thomasdezeeuw/ini/README.md

 Ini is a [Go](https://golang.org/) package for for parsing ini (or cfg) files.
 See [Godoc](https://godoc.org/github.com/Thomasdezeeuw/ini) for the API.

+## Stable

+The api is now stable and will remain stable until version 2 is released.

 ## Installation

 Run the following line to install.